andy-guttridge/tribehub_drf/README.md

 - Replacement for deprecated `django.conf.urls.url()` implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
 - Approach to creating a string representation of a many to many field in the Django admin panel from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
 - Technique to create a custom filter for date ranges using django-filters adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)
+- How to access URL arguments as kwargs in generic APIViews from this [StackOverflow article](https://stackoverflow.com/questions/51042871/how-to-access-url-kwargs-in-generic-api-views-listcreateapiview-to-be-more-spec)

+The following documentation was extensively referenced throughout development:

+- Django documentation
+- Django Rest Framework documentation
+- django-filter documentation
+- django-recurrence documentation
+- Python datetime documentation